sirjonasxx/G-ExtensionStore/README.md

 You need to follow these steps:
 1. Fork the base branch of this repository.
 The base branch will always correspond to the latest G-Earth version.
-2. In the `store/` folder, add a new folder named with the title of your extension
+2. In the `store/extensions/` folder, add a new folder named with the title of your extension
 3. The folder you just created can contain 3 files: `extension.zip` *(required)*, `logo.png` & `screenshot.png`.
     1. `extension.zip` contains all files required to execute the extension
     2. `logo.png` is an optional 32x32 image for the extension store
     3. `screenshot.png` is an optional screenshot for the extension store
-4. In the root folder of this repository, edit `extensions.json` and add a json object containing information of your extension to the list.
+4. In the `store/` folder of this repository, edit `extensions.json` and add a json object containing information of your extension to the list.
 Its contents are described in the next section.
 8. Open a Pull Request into this github repository with your newly added extension